 7) See who comes to visit.
 A good creative writing program will have an events series that brings writers (and sometime editors and agents) to campus to give readings, workshops, and craft talks for students.

 8) Note student successes.
 Pride makes successful programs brag about their successful students and alumni.
-Take a look at who has graduated and what they have done and/or are doing—publications, employment, etc. Many programs have newsletters on their websites, blogs, or Facebook pages where you can find information about the achievements of current students and alumni.
+Take a look at who has graduated and what they have done and/or are doing—publications, employment, etc. Many programs have newsletters on their websites and/or use Facebook and Twitter to share information about the achievements of current students and alumni.

 9) Get good letters of recommendation.
 Most schools require three letters of recommendation as part of an application.
 These letters should be from professors who know you and your work and whom you think will speak highly of you.
 A good rule of thumb is to have as many letters as you can from full professors (the most advanced academic rank) or associate professors (the second-most advanced rank), and for all or most of the letters to be from full-time faculty (i.e. not graduate students or temporary faculty).
 It is best to have as many letters from writers as you can get—you’re applying to a writing program after all.
 If you know a professor who thinks highly of you but has had little contact with your creative writing—a painting professor, a chemist, a philosopher—you can ask her or him to write a letter that speaks to your skills and interests in other areas as proof that you are an interesting and thoughtful person.
 (NB: Students who have not had the opportunity to take classes with numerous creative writing professors and are therefore unable to get two or three letters from writers should not worry that this will automatically disqualify them.
 As long as the letters are good, and attest to your creative talents, they will be more than acceptable—even if none of them are from writers.)